BLUF (communication): In planning and project management

 The BLUF model can also be used in planning and management to ensure the purpose of plans are kept in mind, decision-maker support is more readily attainable, and impact may more easily and accurately be measured.

 It is considered as the best way for intelligence analysts to communicate with policymakers and commanders, who are often too busy to read and carefully digest every word of the intelligence products they rely upon to make decisions.
 Summarizing each paragraph at its beginning allows decision makers to quickly skim intelligence products without sacrificing clarity.
 Because materials that are not in the BLUF format—such as academic texts—may contain paragraphs with several important ideas located at the beginning, middle, or end, readers who skim these publications may inadvertently miss important information.

 The BLUF approach to sales talk, for example, is also called the elevator speech.
-It entails that the messenger should be able to pitch a story exactly as the elevator travels from one floor to another, which is approximately 30 seconds or less.
+It entails that the messenger should be able to pitch a story as the elevator travels from one floor to another, which is approximately 30 seconds or less.

-Following are some tips on using BLUF in project management from brighthubpm.com:
+The following are some tips on using BLUF in project management: